 Early Graduates

 Freshman/first-year applicants who complete high school in fewer than four years are evaluated for admission according to general admission criteria.
-Admission preference is given to students who maximize their high school experience by taking accelerated and/or academically rigorous course work such as Advanced Placement (AP), International Baccalaureate (IB) and/or dual/concurrent enrollment college courses in order to satisfy the recommended high school course work.
+Admission preference is given to students who maximize their high school experience by taking accelerated and/or academically rigorous course work such as Advanced Placement (AP), International Baccalaureate (IB) and/or dual/concurrent enrollment college courses in order to satisfy the recommended high school classes.

 Online High School Students

 Applicants who complete all or part of their high school curriculum online are evaluated for admission according to general admission criteria.
-Admission preference is given to students who maximize their high school experience by taking accelerated and/or academically rigorous course work such as Advanced Placement (AP), International Baccalaureate (IB) and/or dual/concurrent enrollment college courses in order to satisfy the recommended high school course work.
+Admission preference is given to students who maximize their high school experience by taking accelerated and/or academically rigorous course work such as Advanced Placement (AP), International Baccalaureate (IB) and/or dual/concurrent enrollment college courses in order to satisfy the recommended high school classes.

 While we are flexible in our recognition of online high school completion programs and do not require a specific type of accreditation, regional accreditation typically is a good indication of alignment with our admission criteria.